samkaufman/morello/README.md

 # Morello

-Morello is a synthesizer which generates fast neural network pipelines and kernels for X86 and ARM CPUs.
+Morello is a synthesis-based compiler which generates fast neural network pipelines and kernels for CPUs.
 It consumes a neural network specification ("Spec" for short) and generates a C implementation of that specification.

-The easiest way to get started running Morello locally is to `git clone` the project and, from the cloned source directory, synthesize one of the predefined specifications.
-For example, to synthesize a 2x2x2 matrix multiplication:
+If you're new, the best place to start is the [book](http://samk.name/morello/book).
+The book introduces the key ideas behind Morello, walking through increasingly sophisticated neural networks and features of Morello.
+It's appropriate for any developer interested in making their neural network inference workload run more quickly.

+## Installation

+You can start running Morello locally by `git clone`ing the project.

+An alternative is to launch a GitHub Codespace.
+This repository has a Dev Container configuration, so launching a Codespace will now connect you to an environment set up for Morello development (Rust toolchain, Clang, etc.).

+## Automatic Synthesis

+Try synthesizing a 2x2x2 matrix multiplication by running, from the cloned source directory, the following command:

 ```bash
 cargo r --release -- matmul 2
 ```

-(Run `cargo r --release -- --help` for a list of predefined specifications.)
+Run `cargo r --release -- --help` for a list of other predefined specifications.

-A good alternative is to launch a GitHub Codespace.
-This repository has a Dev Container configuration, so launching a Codespace will now connect you to an environment set up for Morello development (Rust toolchain, Clang, etc.).
+### Synthesis Databases

 Synthesizing larger sizes (e.g., 16x16x16) can take a long time (hours or even days).
-To speed up subsequent executions, Morello can memoize optimization decisions to disk when given `--db` flag.
+To speed up subsequent executions, Morello saves optimization decisions to disk when given `--db` flag.
 For example:

 ```bash
 cargo r --release -- --db morello.db matmul 2